School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Extra-curricular activities and hobbies are not practised within the schools, but in sports clubs, organisations or independent associations.
 We recommend that students take part in at least one activity outside the classroom and their host family.
 This is a good way of meeting people and gaining a better understanding of Norwegian society.

 The Norwegian education system offers a platform for students and teachers: Itslearning.com.
-This innovative system enables teachers and students to communicate, with teachers writing down homework for the following day and the schedule of exercises and tests so that students can prepare themselves.
+This innovative system enables teachers and students to communicate, with teachers writing down homework for the following day and the timetable for exercises and tests so that students can prepare themselves.
 It’s also a discussion platform.
 A user-friendly and functional tool!

 The school holidays take place according to the following schedule: 1 week in October/November, 2 weeks at Christmas/New Year, 1 week in February, 1 week in April.